3scale/apisonator/README.md

 2. Package the project as a gem and upload it to our private gem server.
 You can do it executing: `script/release`
 3. Follow the steps described in deploy project.
+4. Probably you want to see how it works with traffic replayed form production.
+5. Check the Grafana pretty graphs to make sure all keeps working.

 ### Deploy in production